Ted Kennedy (ice hockey): The first Stanley Cup and the great upset

-Toronto faced Detroit in the Stanley Cup final.
+Toronto faced Detroit in the Stanley Cup Finals.
 Toronto won the first three games of the series without giving up a goal, as rookie goaltender Frank McCool recorded consecutive shutouts.
 Toronto then had to ward off a determined Detroit comeback bid, before winning the Stanley Cup in the seventh game.
 Kennedy had continued with a strong performance against Detroit, scoring the game-winning goal in game 2, was chosen the first star (best player) of game 3 and scored all three goals in a 5–3 loss in game 5.

 Conn Smythe realized the importance of finding the right line-mates for Kennedy, telling coach Hap Day in September 1945, "we must get something really rapid to team up with this guy and we'll be set for a decade with a first rate front line."
 Smythe's first attempt was to acquire future Hockey Hall of Famer Edgar Laprade, at the time a star in senior hockey whose rights were owned by the New York Rangers.
 A deal could not be made as New York General Manager Lester Patrick was asking for several players in return.

 After the triumph of the previous season, the 1945–46 season was a complete loss for Kennedy.
 He got off to a slow start, beginning the season at right wing before being returned to his center position and he also fell ill.
 By January Kennedy had only 5 points in 21 games and was then lost for the rest of the season due to an injury to his foot, when a Boston Bruin player's skate dug into his boot.
 With the Leafs also losing Captain Syl Apps to injury Toronto missed the playoffs.